Gravitational waveforms from inspiral compact binaries in Hybrid metric-Palatini gravity: Gravitational waveforms

 A gravitational-wave detector measures the distance $\xi^i$ between freely moving test particles.
-If the separation between them is smaller than wavelength of GWs, and the test masses move slowly, the geodesic deviation equation reduces to $d^2\xi^i/dt^2=-R_{0i0j}\xi^j$, where $R_{0i0j}$ is the electric part of Riemann tensor \cite{maggiore2007gravitational}.
-Then the gravitational field $\mathbf{h}_{ij}$ is defined by
+If the separation between them is smaller than the wavelength of GW, and the test masses move slowly, the geodesic deviation equation reduces to $d^2\xi^i/dt^2=-R_{0i0j}\xi^j$, where $R_{0i0j}$ is the electric part of Riemann tensor \cite{maggiore2007gravitational}.
+Then the gravitational-wave field $\mathbf{h}_{ij}$ is defined by:

 where we take into accaunt only linear terms.
-Then under the transverse-traceless gauge equation \eqref{riemann} takes the following form:
+Under the transverse-traceless gauge Eq.~\eqref{riemann} takes the following form:

 where ``TT'' represents the transverse-traceless gauge, $\delta_{ij}$ is the Kronecker delta.
-Taking into accaunt \eqref{phib} and \eqref{phim} the scalar field $\varphi$ can be expressed as
+Taking into accaunt Eqs.~\eqref{phib} and \eqref{phim}, the scalar field $\varphi$ can be expressed as

 with

 where